Table of Contents

 Definition and Background of Obesity Hypoventilation Syndrome

-Alveolar hypoventilation occurs due to several disorders that are referred as hypoventilation syndromes.
+Alveolar hypoventilation occurs due to several disorders that are referred to as hypoventilation syndromes.
 Alveolar hypoventilation is an insufficient ventilation leading to hypercapnia, which is determined by arterial blood gas analysis (PaCO2), hence, it is an increase in the partial pressure of carbon dioxide.
 Therefore, obesity hypoventilation syndrome (OHS) manifests as the development of pronounced hypoxemia, lack of oxygen in the blood affecting all parts of the body.

-OHS encompasses obesity itself accompanied with disordered breathing during sleep, BMI > 30kg/m2, and hypercapnia PaCO2 > 45 mm Hg.
+OHS encompasses obesity itself accompanied by disordered breathing during sleep, BMI > 30kg/m2, and hypercapnia PaCO2 > 45 mm Hg.
 The majority of patients with OHS (90%) suffer from obstructive sleep apnea (OSA) respectively.

 Etiology of Obesity Hypoventilation Syndrome

-Carbon dioxide retention may be stipulated by scarcity of leptin or its resistance in the case of OHS patients.
+Carbon dioxide retention may be stipulated by the scarcity of leptin or its resistance in the case of OHS patients.